nestagencyuk/react_components/README.md

 $ NAME=MyNewComponent npm run scaffold:stateful
 ```

-This will create a new stateless (functional) or stateful component folder with all the required files and some example variants.
+This will create a new stateless (functional) or stateful (using hooks) component folder with all the required files and some example variants.
 This is the best way of ensuring a new component complies with our coding standards and naming conventions.

 ###### Build
 Bundles everything using webpack and outputs to /dist/ ready to be republished to npm.